Skip to content

 How does the Health Equity & Disparities track differ from the IM/MPH track at Kaiser Oakland ?

-If you are interested in in-depth training in social justice and in eliminating disparities in health care you should consider the IM/MPH or Health Equity & Disparities tracks.
+If you are interested in in-depth training in social justice and in eliminating disparities in health care you should consider the IM/MPH or the Health Equity & Disparities tracks.
 Both tracks have separate NRMP codes and it is not uncommon to apply to either (or both) of these tracks in addition to applying to the categorical program.
+Both tracks are designed to create in-depth experiences for residents interested in careers in Public Health or Community Health.
+As such the tracks share common aspects, but also differ in some ways:

-The IM/MPH track extends your training by a year so residents can obtain their MPH degree from UC Berkeley while still being fully supported and funded by Kaiser.
-In this track, you will gain epidemiologic research skills in a mentored setting, obtain an MPH, and use your elective time during residency and the MPH year to tailor their public health experiences to meet your unique career interests, whether it be public or global health, leadership, clinical practice in diverse settings, academic medicine, or fellowship.
+• The IM/MPH track extends training by a year so residents can obtain their MPH degree from UC Berkeley in their fourth year while still being fully supported and funded by Kaiser Permanente.
+In this track, you will gain epidemiologic research skills in a mentored setting, obtain an MPH degree from UC Berkeley, and use your elective time during residency and the MPH year to tailor your public health experiences to meet your unique career interests, whether it be public or global health, leadership, clinical practice in diverse settings, academic medicine, or fellowship.

 How does the schedule of the Health Equity & Disparities track differ from that of the traditional categorical residents?

 As a Health Equity and Disparities track resident, you will be fully integrated into the residency program alongside your peers in the categorical, IM/MPH, and preliminary year tracks.
-Like the categoricals, Health Equity & Disparities residents will fulfill all of the ACGME and ABIM requirements, including wards, ICU, and subspecialties.
+Like the categorical residents, Health Equity & Disparities residents will fulfill all of the ACGME and ABIM requirements, including wards, ICU, and subspecialties.
 In addition, you will have an increased focus on Community Medicine and will spend over a third of your residency time in community sites.
-Thus, unlike categoricals, Health Equity & Disparities Residents:
+Thus, unlike categorical residents, Health Equity & Disparities Residents:

 • will follow panels of patients longitudinally at both an FQHC community site and at Kaiser Oakland and will be well-versed in the intricacies of providing medical care in various health care systems